Are you thinking about moving to Lakeland, FL? If so, there are probably some things you would like to know about it first…right?

 The Lakeland housing market consists predominantly of detached single-family homes at 52.5% with the rest of the housing make-up being apartment buildings and mobile homes at 47.5%.
 Most houses are comprised of two and three bedrooms and the median year of construction for houses in this city is 1983.
 However, you will find plenty of home inventory for a wide variety of years including new construction.

-Lakeland, Florida home prices range from the low 100k to over 1,000,000 with the median home value being around $240,000.
+Lakeland, Florida home prices range from the low 100k to over 1,000,000 with an overall median home value being around $288,000.
 So, as you can see there is something for everyone.
 For up-to-date housing market statistics in Lakeland, please feel free to click on Lakeland Florida Housing Market Report

 Jobs, Jobs, and More Jobs!